nuvoleweb/ui_patterns/docs/content/patterns-definition.rst

     Libraries that are to be loaded when rendering the pattern.
 UI patterns are supposed to be self-contained so they should define along all needed libraries.

+Once the pattern is defined the module will expose them as standard Drupal theme definitions.

+For example, given the ``my_pattern`` pattern ID then a theme function ``pattern__my_pattern`` is created and, consequently, the module will look for a template file called  ``pattern--my-pattern.html.twig``.

-Once the pattern is defined it's time to provide its [Twig](http://twig.sensiolabs.org/) template.
+Once the pattern is defined it's time to provide its `Twig <http://twig.sensiolabs.org/>`_ template.
 In order to do so we create a Twig file called ``pattern--blockquote.html.twig`` and we place it either under ``MY_MODULE/templates``, if the pattern is exposed by a module, or under ``MY_THEME/templates``, if it is exposed by a theme.
 Obviously themes can always override templates exposed by modules.